-Women juggle too many roles in today’s fast paced, high pressured lifestyle, there is very little time for any type of self care.
+Women have so many roles to juggle in today’s fast paced, high pressured lifestyle, there is very little time for any type of self care.
 But the neglect of self care is a reality check for most women; when faced with the pressure of looking good for social media posts, and the era of the ageless celebrity or reality star we compare our beauty too.

 With a lot of tension, worries, anxiety and age, the skin changes and becomes less active leaving it drier, fragile, prone to wrinkle, fine lines near the eyes and mouth.

 Oil glands not working properly to release enough oils to moisturize and protect the skin results in dry skin.
 Environmental causes like dry air, harsh wind, hormonal imbalance, being exposed to aggressive chemicals, cosmetics or excessive bathing with harsh soaps draws the moisture from the skin making it drier, flakier and chapped during winter months.

 - Cleanse and Moisturize: The dry skin should be cleansed with a natural ingredient based cold cream and alcohol-free natural skin fresheners to remove the cream.
 After cleansing, the skin needs a lubricating emollient or a moisturizer when the face is damp after the wash.

 - Splash your face with cold water or gently wipe the skin with rose water to tone the skin evenly.

 - Avoid using soaps that contain alkaline and detergents like washing sodas and powders.

 - Avoid the sun, harsh winds and extremely hot baths.
 Use oil-based creams and make-up products made from natural ingredients only.
 Use soft towels or wash cloths to avoid irritating the skin when wiping it.